felipetesc/CtkDocs/README.md

 #### Read the docs

-If You only want to read the docs navigato to https://felipetesc.github.io/CtkDocs/#/.
+If You only want to read the docs navigate to https://felipetesc.github.io/CtkDocs/#/.

 #### Add new contents